-This week we begin reading the Torah anew, starting from the very first portion, Beresheet.
-The first chapter famously recounts God’s creation of the universe.
-Although the account in Genesis is itself quite brief, the Jewish sages had much to say about the events of creation.
-This was a topic of particular interest to the Kabbalists.
-In fact, Kabbalistic teachings are usually divided between two main headings: Ma’ase Beresheet, “the Work (or Narrative) of creation”, and Ma’ase Merkavah, “the Work (or Narrative) of the Chariot”.
-The former explores the genesis and nature of the universe, along with many metaphysical concepts, while the latter is primarily focused on various aspects of God, and vehicles of prophecy.
+The first chapter of the Torah famously describes God’s creation of the universe.
+Although the text is quite brief, our Sages had much to say about the events of Creation.
+This is an especially important topic in Kabbalah, traditionally divided into two main headings: Ma’ase Beresheet, “the Work (or Narrative) of Creation”, and Ma’ase Merkavah, “the Work (or Narrative) of the Chariot”.
+The former explores the genesis and nature of the universe, along with a host of metaphysical concepts, while the latter is primarily focused on various aspects of God, and the mechanism of prophecy.

-One of the earliest known Kabbalistic texts is Sefer Yetzirah, the ‘Book of Formation’.
-This book outlines how God created the universe, mainly focusing on the letters of the Hebrew alphabet.
-Since we see in the Torah that God created the world through speech (“God said ‘Let there be light’…”), it is concluded that the building blocks of the universe must be the letters of the Hebrew alphabet.
+One of the most ancient Kabbalistic texts is Sefer Yetzirah, the “Book of Formation”.
+This book outlines in more detail how God created the universe.
+Since the Torah tells us that God created the world by speaking it into existence (“God said, ‘Let there be light…’”), it is taught that the building blocks of the universe are the very letters of the Hebrew alphabet.
 Everything that exists was fashioned out of unique combinations of these special letters.

-Along with the 22 letters were the 10 sefirot, divine energies that imbue everything within creation.
-These 10 sefirot correspond to the 10 digits, from 0 to 9 (and hence, the root of sefirah is the same as that of the Hebrew for number, mispar).
-Just as modern physicists might argue that the entire universe can be reduced to mathematical equations, Sefer Yetzirah reduces all of creation down to the base numbers and letters.
-And so, Sefer Yetzirah begins by stating that God created the universe through lamed-bet netivot, “thirty-two paths” of creation.
+Along with the 22 letters were the Ten Sefirot, divine energies that imbue everything within Creation.
+These Sefirot are sometimes said to parallel the 10 base numerical digits, from 0 to 9 (the word sefirah also means “counting”).
+Just as modern physicists might argue that the entire universe can be reduced to mathematical equations, Sefer Yetzirah reduces all of Creation down to these foundational numbers and letters.
+And so, Sefer Yetzirah begins by stating that God created the universe through lamed-beit netivot, thirty-two paths.

 The Power of Sefer Yetzirah

 Sefer Yetzirah is first explicitly mentioned over 1500 years ago in the Talmud (Sanhedrin 65b), where Rabbi Chanina and Rabbi Oshaia studied it together on Friday afternoons.
-Using the secrets described in the text, the two rabbis learned how to create ex nihilo, like God.
-Each Friday, they would team up to create a calf from thin air, and eat it!
+Using the secrets described in the text, the two rabbis apparently learned how to create ex nihilo, like God.
+Each Friday, they would team up to create a calf out of thin air—and eat it!

 It is said that the patriarch Abraham was capable of the same feat.
-The 18th chapter of Genesis describes the well-known story of the three angels that visited Abraham.
-It then says that Abraham “took butter and milk, and the calf which he had made, and set it before them…” (Genesis 18:8).
+In the well-known narrative of the three angels visiting Abraham, we read how Abraham “took butter and milk, and the calf which he had made, and set it before them…” (Genesis 18:8).
 Many have asked: how is it possible that the forefather of the Jewish people gave his guests a mixture of dairy and meat products?
-The simple answer is that, of course, Abraham preceded the giving of the Torah, and at that time there was still no prohibition on consuming dairy and meat together.
-However, Jewish tradition maintains that although the forefathers lived before the giving of the Torah, they still fulfilled its precepts through an oral tradition, and from the prophecies they received from God.
+The simplest answer is that, of course, Abraham preceded the giving of the Torah and at that time there was still no prohibition on consuming dairy and meat together.
+However, Jewish tradition maintains that although the forefathers lived before the giving of the Torah, they still fulfilled its precepts through an oral tradition, and from the prophecies they received directly from God.
 So, how did Abraham put both dairy and meat before his guests?

 A Brief Overview of the 32 Paths

 Where exactly are the 32 Paths of Creation derived from?
 A careful analysis of the Genesis text shows that God (Elohim) is mentioned 32 times in the account of creation.
 Each of these 32 parallels the 32 paths.
-There are ten cases where the Torah says Vayomer Elohim, “And God said…” These 10 correspond to the 10 sefirot.
+There are ten cases where the Torah says vayomer Elohim, “And God said…” in the first chapter.
+These 10 correspond to the Ten Sefirot.
 The remaining 22 mentions of God correspond to the 22 letters in the following way:

-Sefer Yetzirah breaks down the Hebrew alphabet into three groups: the “mothers”, the “doubles”, and the “elementals”.
-There are three mother letters: aleph (א), mem (מ), and shin (ש).
-These are the mothers because each is associated with one of the three primordial elements of creation: aleph is the root of air (avir, אויר), mem is the root of water (mayim, מים), and shin is the root of fire (esh, אש).
-These three correspond to the three times that the Torah says “God created” (Genesis 1:1, 21, and 27).
+Sefer Yetzirah breaks down the Hebrew alphabet into three groups: the “mothers” (ima’ot), the “doubles” (kefulot), and the “elementals” (peshutot).
+There are three mother letters: Aleph (א), Mem (מ), and Shin (ש).
+These are the “mothers” because each is associated with one of the three primordial elements of Creation: Aleph is the root of air (avir, אויר), Mem is the root of water (mayim, מים), and Shin is the root of fire (esh, אש).
+These three correspond to the three times that the Torah says “God made” (Genesis 1:7, 16, and 25).

-There are then 7 double letters, those that have two sounds in Hebrew: beit (ב), gimel (ג), dalet (ד), kaf (כ), pei (פ), reish (ר), and tav (ת).
-(It should be noted that unfortunately, modern-day Hebrew has lost the double sounds of the gimel and reish.)
-These seven correspond to the seven times that the Torah says “God saw” (Genesis 1:4, 10, 12, 18, 21, 25, 31).
-The remaining 12 letters are known as the “elementals”, and correspond to the remaining 12 times that God is mentioned.
+There are then 7 “doubled” letters, those that have two sounds in Hebrew: Beit (ב), Gimel (ג), Dalet (ד), Khaf (כ), Pei (פ), Reish (ר), and Tav (ת).
+The double sounds of beit and veit, khaf and haf, pei and phei are well-known to us today, while the other four are a little more mysterious (see below on parashat Noach, ‘Shabbat or Shabbos: What’s the Correct Pronunciation?’)
+The seven kefulot correspond to the seven times that the Torah says “God saw” (Genesis 1:4, 10, 12, 18, 21, 25, 31).
+The remaining 12 letters, the peshutot, correspond to the remaining 12 times that God is mentioned.